 “UNC’s Office of Assessment relies on high quality data to tell our story regarding the quality and value of our degree programs,” shares Allison Grant, UNC’s assessment data analyst.
 “Our alumni survey is a particularly important source of data.”

 “We ask about program satisfaction, broader university experiences, employment status, and continuing education,” says Grant.
-“We ask about internships and usefulness of career services, and remind alumni that career services and the alumni association offer continued support and opportunities for involvement.”
+“We ask about internships and usefulness of Center for Career Readiness, and remind alumni that Center for Career Readiness and the alumni association offer continued support and opportunities for involvement.”

 Data make a Difference

 UNC’s alumni survey takes 5-10 minutes to complete and is based on standards set by the National Association of Colleges and Employers.
-Responses are used throughout the university, from admissions to career services, and within the university’s various academic departments.
+Responses are used throughout the university, from admissions to Center for Career Readiness, and within the university’s various academic departments.
 The higher the response rate, the stronger UNC’s claim to preparing students with a high quality, career-ready education.

 Primarily, the survey collects feedback on academic and student support programs.
 Faculty and administrators rely on the data to monitor and improve programs; fulfill accreditation requirements; track employment and continuing education placement; inform national rankings such as the U.S. News and World Report; and educate students about enrollment and career choices.

 Based on survey responses, Grant and the Office of Assessment aggregate and analyze the response data.
-Then, data is passed to the university’s academic departments and program offices such as career services.
+Then, data is passed to the university’s academic departments and program offices such as Center for Career Readiness.
 Data from the Office of Assessment is presented in aggregate so that individual alumni survey responses are not identifiable.

-“I use the data to prepare students with some expectation for what life after college is like,” says Renee Welch, director of career services.
+“I use the data to prepare students with some expectation for what life after college is like,” says Renee Welch, director of Center for Career Readiness.
 “If I know how long it takes for UNC students to get their first job, I can help set the expectation of our graduating students and help them plan.
 It is a way to normalize the career search timeline and process.”